arbor-sim/arbor/doc/python/interconnectivity.rst

         The unit-less weight of the gap junction connection.

-.. class:: spike_detector
+.. class:: threshold_detector

-    A spike detector, generates a spike when voltage crosses a threshold.
+    A threshold detector, generates a spike when voltage crosses a threshold.
 Can be used as source endpoint for an :class:`arbor.connection`.

     .. attribute:: threshold

-        Voltage threshold of spike detector [mV]
+        Voltage threshold of threshold detector [mV]